How much does it cost?

 Can we go swimming with dolphins?

-We have a legal permitted concession with the Department of Conservation to interact with marine mammals and to swim with dolphins (the common dolphin), however swimming with dolphins is not the focus of the cruise and instead, we encourage watching marine wildlife from the boat.
-It’s awesome.
-Dolphin watching and other wildlife interactions from our boat is an amazing experience, made better if the animals are not interrupted.
-We have found that our massive outdoor cruise deck is ideal for viewing dolphins and all wildlife.
+Swimming with dolphins is not the focus of the cruise.
+Instead, we encourage watching marine wildlife from the boat.
+It’s awesome, and environmentally sustainable eco-tourism.
+Dolphin watching and other wildlife interactions from our boat is a breathtaking experience, made better since the animals are not interfered with.
+We have found that our massive outdoor cruise deck aboard the Bay Explorer is ideal for viewing dolphins and all wildlife.

 Of note, any swimming with wild common dolphins is difficult to execute and largely constrained by legalities.
 By LAW NO SWIMMING with dolphins is allowed if there is the presence of juveniles (under the Marine Mammal Protection Act).
 However these young animals are adorable to watch and witness from the comfort of the boat..